aleksamagicka/aquacomputer_d5next-hwmon/re-docs/reports-and-structures.md

 ## Status report

 The status report is bigger so I won't list it here.
 It's ID is `0x03`.
 It contains the (as I'm led to believe) complete configuration of the pump.
 What's of interest to this driver is setting the pump and fan speeds directly, since that's what hwmon supports.
-The pump _can_ store curves and use them autonomously, but this most likely won't be implemented in this driver.

 Here are the interesting bits of this report: